basilhendroff/truenas-smr-check/README.md

 The script SMR database is updated whenever previously unidentified SMR drives surface.
 It's important therefore to always download and use the latest version of this script.

 ## Scope
 Western Digital, Seagate and Toshiba SMR drives are detected.
-Form factors are predominantly 2.5" and 3.5" drives.

 The database of known SMR drives has been compiled from the following sources:
 1. [TrueNAS Community Resource: List of known SMR drives](https://www.truenas.com/community/resources/list-of-known-smr-drives.141/)